 By default, only registered members of the site network (those with Princeton netIDs) can leave a comment.
 Additionally, all comments are moderated and must be approved by a site administrator before they are visible to other site visitors.
 If you want to facilitate discussion on your site, you will likely want to change these settings.
 If you turn off automatic moderation, your organization must designate an individual to actively monitor all incoming comments for your site and remove or edit any comments that are abusive, harassing, of a purely commercial nature (spam), or are otherwise harmful to the image and reputation of Princeton University.
 Settings that you might want to uncheck include:

-If your site was a Movable Type migration, it likely has a temporary URL that starts with blogs-preview.
-Please email , and we will change the URL settings and perform any necessary find and replace operations.
+If your site was a migration from another system, it likely has a temporary subdomain with hyphen new appended.
+Please email webservices@princeton.edu, and we will arrange for the subdomain transfer, update any URL settings, and perform any necessary search and replace operations.
+Requests to transfer a subdomain from a live site should be made ten days in advance.